NHS Scotland: Elections to health boards

 In January 2008, the Scottish Government announced plans for legislation to bring in direct elections as a way to select people for non-executive positions on health boards.
 The Health Committee of the Scottish Parliament had supported plans for directly elected members as a way that might improve public representation.
 This plan was abandoned in 2013 after trials in Fife and Dumfries and Galloway resulted in low voter turnout.

 Special health boards

-Local health boards are supported by seven national special health boards providing national services, some of which have further publicised subdivisions, including:
+Local health boards are supported by six national special health boards providing national services, some of which have further publicised subdivisions, including: